Go Back Email Link

 Instructions

-MARINATE CHICKEN
+MARINATE the CHICKEN

-• Reheat oil to 200℃.
-Working in batches, deep-fry the chicken again for 1-2 minutes or until golden brown and really crisp.
-Drain and set aside.
-Repeat with remaining chicken.
+• Increase the oil temperature to 180°C. Fry the chicken again in batches for 1–2 minutes, or until deeply golden and extra crispy.
+Drain on a wire rack and set aside.

 Notes